DubuV2/scraping/README.md

 A Streamlit web app that scrapes data from https://books.toscrape.com and lets you explore it interactively with filters, charts, and exports.
+This project is built for learning and training purposes.

 Features